RyHensel/dead-reckoning/README.md

 ### Last 6 runs

 Six small bars, oldest left, newest right, colored by that project's status on each of the last six backup runs.
-Empty slots on the left until enough history accumulates.
-Five greens then an amber tells you *when* something turned, which tells you which snapshot to restore from.
+Empty slots on the left will fill as you do runs.
+Five greens then an amber tells you *when* something changed, which can indicate which snapshot to restore from.

 ### Row buttons